ExamEvaluator/.github/profile/README.md

 ExamEvaluator is a (work-in-progress) web application, utilizing different LLMs (Large Language Models) **to evaluate, fix and improve tests** before handing out to students.

-This app also has an OCR (Optical Character Recognition) program built-in, allowing users to upload exam documents as photo files (`.png`, `.jpg`, etc.)
+This app also has an OCR (Optical Character Recognition) app built-in, allowing users to upload exam documents as photo files (`.png`, `.jpg`, etc.)

 Supported language: **English** and **Vietnamese**